scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 :math:`$FP = \{seg\in SEG,\forall~gt\in GT,~IOU(gt, set)<\tau\}$`
 :math:`$FN = \{gt\in GT, \forall~seg\in SEG,~IOU(gt, seg)<\tau\}$`

-TP are the pairs of predicted and GT labels having intersection over union (IOU) score value :math:`> \tau`.
-FP are the predicted instances not present in the GT image and FN are the unmateched GT instances that are not present in the predicted label image.
 We use the Stardist implementation to compute accuracy scores which uses the hungarian method (scipy implementation) :cite:`Kuhn1955` to compute an optimal matching to do a one to one assingement of predicted label to GT labels.
 This implementation avoids finding multiple TP for a given instance of GT.
 We also compute precision (TP/(TP + FP)), recall (TP / (TP + FN)), F1 score (geometric mean of precision and recall) and accuracy score
 :math:`AP_\tau= \frac{TP_\tau}{TP_\tau+ FP_\tau + FN_\tau}`.
 To evaluate the accuracy of our method in resolving the shape of the cells we compute the mean squared error and structural similarity index measurment between the GT and obtained segmentation images post-binarization operation on the obtained instance segmentation maps.